1jour1vin

 manual

-Slow pressing of whole bunches.
-Natural settling at 10°C. Alcoholic fermentation at 18-20°C in stainless steel vats.
-No malolactic fermentation.
+Slow pressing of whole clusters.
+Natural settling at 10°C. Alcoholic fermentation at 18–20°C in stainless steel tanks.
+No malolactic fermentation

 Livestock farming

-on fine lees in vats for 5 months with stirring
+aged on fine lees in tanks for 5 months with regular stirring

 Alcohol content